By Lawrence “Buddy” Martin

 When you are brought up in a religious system such as the UPC, you don’t know anything else.
 Everything a Oneness Pentecostal person is taught revolves around a single Scripture, where Peter said,

-And this is part of what distorts the gospel message that they preach.
-However, there is much more.
+And this is a major part of what distorts the gospel message that is found in Oneness Pentecostalism.

-Let me mention one other item that is important.
-The ones who generally endure the most under the UPC yoke are the women.
+The ones who generally endure the most under the UPC yoke are often the women.
 The rules largely apply to them.
-Without naming all that is required of the women, let me simply say that much of what the UPC calls ‘standards’ have little and often no real Bible base.
+Let me simply say that much of what the UPC calls ‘standards’ have little and often no real Bible base.
 Paul speaks of these rules as self-made religion.

 If any of this fits your world and you need someone to talk to, feel free to contact me by email: Buddy@ChristianChallenge.org.

-There are two support groups in place for those with a Oneness Pentecostal background who may be questioning certain UPC doctrines.
-Go to Yahoo site:
+I also have a facebook support group in place for those with a Oneness Pentecostal background who may be questioning certain UPC doctrines.
+Go to:

-My wife and I just celebrated out 50th Wedding Anniversary.
+My wife and I celebrated out 50th Wedding Anniversary in 2013.
 Here is a video that you may enjoy.
-It contains pictures of our family.
+It has pictures of our family.

 The Lord bless you,